The Tune finds

 The objects disappeared

-Since the Tune ship was found at a time when modern archaeology had not yet taken form, many of the objects disappeared during or just after the excavation and were thus never brought to the museum.
+Since the Tune ship was found at a time when modern archaeology had not as yet taken form, many of the objects disappeared during or just after the excavation and were thus never brought to the museum.
 The objects that remain today are unfortunately in very poor condition.